 However, if you’re not a chocolate person you can use my Small Batch Buttercream Frosting.

-Both recipes make enough to decorate your cupcakes without having leftovers.
+All recipes make enough to decorate your cupcakes without having leftovers.

 How To Store Cupcakes